Aleksandr Filimonov: Early life and career

 Born in Yoshkar-Ola, Filimonov spent his early years elsewhere in the USSR.
 He was interested in football from an early age since his father was a football coach.

-After finishing with the Burevestnik football academy in Yoshkar-Ola, he moved to his first adult football team in summer 1990—FC Stal Cheboksary, from the Soviet Second League B. As a seventeen-year-old, he was only able to make two appearances in the season.
-That winter, he returned to Yoshkar-Ola and joined local team FC Druzhba Yoshkar-Ola to take part in the 1991 Soviet Second League B tournament.
+After finishing with the Burevestnik football academy in Yoshkar-Ola, he moved to his first adult football team in summer 1990 – Stal Cheboksary, from the Soviet Second League B. As a seventeen-year-old, he was only able to make two appearances in the season.
+That winter, he returned to Yoshkar-Ola and joined local team Druzhba Yoshkar-Ola to take part in the 1991 Soviet Second League B tournament.
 Soon Filimonov established himself as the first-choice goalkeeper for Druzhba and started 38 matches.
 He also scored a goal, which would prove to be the only one of his adult career.

 As the 1991 season neared its end, the Soviet Union disbanded.
 At the beginning of 1992 Filimonov joined Fakel Voronezh, which unexpectedly joined the newly formed Russian Premier League, despite having finished mid-table in the Soviet First League.
 Despite his efforts, Fakel were relegated in their first season.
 Filimonov spent another season with Fakel in the Russian First League before moving to the Russian Premier League top-half team Tekstilshchik Kamyshin, having achieved 20 clean sheets in 37 matches in 1993, and a total of 71 appearances for Fakel.

-At Tekstilshchik, Filimonov quickly established himself as first-team keeper and played his first European club tournament matches in 1994 in the UEFA Cup, against FC Nantes and Békéscsaba.
-Over the course of two seasons with Tekstilshchik, Filimonov became regarded as one of the most promising Russian keepers, and on 6 June 199, he debuted for the Russian U23 national team against San Marino and earned three U23 caps in autumn 1995.
+At Tekstilshchik, Filimonov quickly established himself as first-team keeper and played his first European club tournament matches in 1994 in the UEFA Cup, against Nantes and Békéscsaba.
+Over the course of two seasons with Tekstilshchik, Filimonov became regarded as one of the most promising Russian keepers, and on 6 June 1995, he debuted for the Russian U23 national team against San Marino and earned three U23 caps in autumn 1995.

 Spartak Moscow

 Filimonov's contract with Tekstilshchik expired in 1996, and the club's financial situation prevented them from renewing it.
-At the time, Spartak Moscow was looking for a new keeper to replace Stanislav Cherchesov, who had left for FC Wacker Innsbruck.
+At the time, Spartak Moscow was looking for a new keeper to replace Stanislav Cherchesov, who had left for Wacker Innsbruck.
 Spartak had signed Ruslan Nigmatullin but also signed Filimonov to increase their squad's depth.
 Initially, Filimonov acted as backup for Nigmatullin and missed the opportunity to play in the UEFA Champions League, but over the course of his first season there, Filimonov became first-choice keeper again, as Georgi Yartsev preferred Filimonov's demonstrated consistency.

 For most of the remainder of his career with Spartak, Filimonov was preferred for the club's starting XI.
 When he left the club in summer 2001, he had won six league titles, played in numerous Champions League games (including a 4–1 win over Arsenal), and became an established member of the Russian national team.
 By that time, Maksym Levytsky had become the club's preferred starting keeper.